-JoSAA Frequently Asked Questions (FAQs) 2019 - Candidates applying for JEE Main and Advanced may have some queries/doubts related to common counselling process, JoSAA 2020.
-By going through JoSAA 2020 Frequently Asked Questions (FAQs) 2019 related to it.
-To help candidates know more and better about the counselling process, Careers360 has compiled JoSAA FAQs 2019 on this page.
-All the qualified and preparing candidates must refer to FAQs of JoSAA 2019 to be able to know the process in and out and make decisions regarding institutes and courses selection accordingly.
+JoSAA Frequently Asked Questions (FAQs) 2020 - Candidates who will be appearing for JEE Main and Advanced may have some queries/doubts related to common counselling process, JoSAA 2020.
+By going through JoSAA 2020 Frequently Asked Questions (FAQs) candidates can clear all their doubts.
+The FAQs of JoSAA 2020 carries answers related to eligibility criteria, process to apply, counselling, allotment and more.
+By going through JoSAA Frequently Asked Questions (FAQs) 2020 candidates will be able to clear their doubt related to the counselling process.
 The process of choice filling during counselling is complex, therefore, it is better if candidates gather all the information pertaining to it through Frequently Asked Questions (FAQs) of JoSSAA 2020 and then move on further.
-JoSAA 2019 FAQs will be the right companion for both JEE Main and JEE Advanced qualified candidates.
+JoSAA 2020 FAQs will be the right companion for both JEE Main and JEE Advanced qualified candidates.
 Go through the detailed article to check JoSAA Frequently Asked Questions (FAQs) 2020:

-A - JoSAA is Joint Seat Allocation Authority is constituted by MHRD to conduct common counselling procedure for allocation of seats on the basis of JEE Main and JEE Advanced ranks.
-The allotment of seats through JoSAA will be at IITs, NITs, IIITs and other GFTIs.
+A - Joint Seat Allocation Authority (JoSAA) is constituted by MHRD to conduct common counselling procedure for allocation of seats on the basis of JEE Main and JEE Advanced ranks.
+The seats allocated through JoSAA will be at IITs, NITs, IIITs and other GFTIs.

 Q - Is there a possibility of having my name in one or more rank lists?